FAQs

 Can you still lift your arm with a partial rotator cuff tear?

-Usually yes, although it may hurt.
-With a partial tear, some tendon fibres are still intact.
-The shoulder often keeps enough strength to raise the arm.
+Usually yes.
+With a partial tear, some tendon fibres remain intact.
+The shoulder may still have enough strength to raise the arm, although the movement can be painful or less controlled.

-Even so, pain, weakness, and poor control are common.
-Symptoms often show up during overhead work, gym pressing, throwing, swimming, reaching across the body, or repeated lifting.
+Symptoms often appear during overhead work, gym pressing, throwing, swimming, reaching across the body, or repeated lifting.
+Pain may also make the shoulder guard, which can make the arm feel weaker than the tear alone would suggest.

 What happens with a full-thickness rotator cuff tear?

-A full-thickness tear means the tendon is completely disrupted at that point.
+A full-thickness tear means the tendon is completely disrupted at one point.
 Some people can still lift the arm by using other shoulder muscles.
-However, the movement is often weaker and less efficient.
+However, the movement is often weaker, less efficient, or harder to repeat.

 Other people cannot lift the arm properly at all, especially after a sudden injury.
-If you suddenly lose active lift after a fall, heavy lift, or shoulder traction injury, get prompt assessment.
+If you suddenly lose active lift after a fall, heavy lift, or shoulder traction injury, arrange prompt assessment.

-What else can make it hard to lift your arm?
+What else can stop you lifting your arm?

 Not every painful or weak shoulder is a rotator cuff tear.
-Similar symptoms can occur with shoulder impingement, frozen shoulder, shoulder bursitis, fracture, and shoulder arthritis.
+Similar symptoms can occur with shoulder impingement, frozen shoulder, shoulder bursitis, fractured humerus, and shoulder arthritis.

 Pain can reduce normal rotator cuff function.
 Then the larger surrounding muscles try to do the job instead.
 This can make the shoulder feel unstable, jerky, or weak.

-In many cases, the early goal is not heavy strengthening.
-First, the shoulder often needs to calm down enough for normal movement to return.
-This may involve short-term activity changes, guided mobility work, and gradual reloading.
+In many cases, early care does not start with heavy strengthening.
+The shoulder often needs to calm down first.
+This may involve short-term activity changes, guided mobility, and gradual loading.

-Once symptoms settle, a program of rotator cuff exercises, shoulder exercises, and shoulder physiotherapy can help rebuild control and strength.
+Once symptoms settle, a program of rotator cuff exercises, shoulder exercises, and shoulder physiotherapy may help rebuild control and strength.

 Rotator cuff tear shoulder external rotation band exercise during guided rehab